isomerpages/singapore-customs-cms/_import-procedures-req/Importing Requirements/obtain-a-short-payment-permit.md

 The previous permit number is to be declared in the “Previous Permit No.” field and “SPNOSTK” (“Short Payment Not Involving Updates To Stock”) in the “Place of Receipt Code” field.
 The short payment permit is for the purpose of duty and/or GST recovery only and cannot be used for cargo clearance.

+If the original payment permit has not been produced for clearance, the short-payment permit and the original payment permit are required for Cargo Clearance.

+Should there be an amendment done for the original permit’s validity period, please note that you are not required to amend the short-payment permit’s validity.

 If the transacted amount on the invoice is in a foreign currency, please use the options below to derive the amount short-paid in Singapore dollars:

 -   The [Customs exchange rate](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports/customs-exchange-rates) on the date the initial In-Payment permit was approved; or